 UFO Bar and Restaurant

 Located on top of the pillar of the SNP Bridge, there is an upscale restaurant and cocktail bar and observation deck.
-Restaurant prices are expensive, but if you want to just visit the observation deck without ordering food, the cost will 7 Euro.
+Restaurant prices are expensive, but if you want to just visit the observation deck without ordering food, the cost will be 7 Euro.

 Trafo Nightclub (Ventúrska 269/1, 811 01 Bratislava)